Sudhir-Dharan/MAITRI/README.md

-# MAITRA - Autonomous Software Development Platform
+# MAITRI - Autonomous Software Development Platform

 This project is a web-based dashboard for managing and visualizing an autonomous software development lifecycle.